 Recently blogger friends Cats & Co. and Here There Be Spiders posted about why they love cats.
 Check out what they say, and be moved.
 House of Carnivores says she trusts her animals.
 “They have my back.
 And they are the caretakers of my heart.”
+As for me:

-> I love cats because they have no shame.
+I love cats because they have no shame.

 Just look at a representative sampling of life around here, one busy day last week.

 Where is the shame?
 In lying draped around the premises all day, like an off-shoulder feather boa in a Masterpiece Theater costume drama?

 Working just that minuscule bit to keep things tidy on the person?
 Otherwise shedding all over and creating other even-less-palatable busywork for the human Bean permitted to share the premises?